skoriche/Climate-REF4CMIP/docs/index.md

 The aim is to be able to evaluate climate data against a set of reference data in near-real time as datasets are published, and to update any produced data and figures as new datasets become available.
 This is somewhat analogous to a CI/CD pipeline for climate data.
+To get a better idea of what REF is and does, see this [overview](nutshell).

 The REF is designed to be run in a variety of environments, including local execution, cloud-based execution, and execution on HPC systems.
 The REF can be run as a standalone application, as a set of services, or as a set of docker containers.

-REF is a [community project](https://wcrp-cmip.org/cmip-phases/cmip7/rapid-evaluation-framework/), and we welcome contributions from anyone.
+REF is a [community project](https://wcrp-cmip.org/cmip-phases/cmip7/rapid-evaluation-framework/), and we welcome [contributions](development) from anyone.

 ---